 Geocoding: [GIS processing] Geocoding is the process of assigning geographic coordinates to places based on street address, town/city, province/state and country.

 Geodesy: [GIS dictionary] Geodesy (or Geodetics) is a branch of applied mathematics and earth science of locating and assigning three-dimensional points on Earth by measuring the shape of the Earth.

-Geofencing: [GIS dictionary] A virtual geographic boundary designed to give real-time alerts and increases awareness.
+Geofencing: [GIS dictionary] A virtual geographic boundary designed to give real-time alerts and increase awareness.

-Geographic Information Systems (GIS): [GIS dictionary] GIS is a computer-based tool that analyzes, stores, manipulates and visualizes geographic information on a map.
-GIS links geographic locations on Earth with attribute information enabling users to visualize patterns, understand relationships and trends.
+Geographic Information Systems (GIS): [GIS dictionary] GIS is a computer-based tool that analyzes, stores, manipulates and visualizes geographic information on a map, good for finding spatial patterns, relationships and trends.

-Geoid: [geodesy] A geoid is a measurement-based model of the shape of the Earth primarily used as a basis of assigning terrain height.
-A geoid works by calculating what height the oceans would settle to when pulled by gravity onto the surface of that ellipsoid (equipotential surface).
+Geoid: [geodesy] A geoid is a measurement-based equipotential surface model of the shape of the Earth primarily used as a basis of assigning terrain height.

 Geomedia: [software] GeoMedia is a GIS software package produced by Hexagon Geospatial (previously Intergraph) used to analyze, store and visualize geographic data.

 Global Mapper: [software] Global Mapper is a commercial GIS software product for spatial analysis and visualization.

 Global Operation: [mathematics] A global operation is a process or function that is performed on each output cell using all of the cells of the input raster.